 [A] 105.5 Expiration.
-Every permit issued shall become inactive on the 180th day after its issuance unless the work authorized by such permit has commenced and been inspected by a city inspector within 180 days after its issuance, or if the work authorized on the site by such permit is suspended or abandoned for a period of 180 days after the date the work was commenced.
+Every permit issued shall become invalid inactive on the 180th day after its issuance unless the work-on the site authorized by such permit-is has commenced and been inspected by a city inspector within 180 days after its issuance, or if the work authorized on the site by such permit is suspended or abandoned for a period of 180 days after the time date the work-is was commenced.
 The building official is authorized to grant, in writing, one or more extensions of time, for periods not more than 180 days each.
 The extension shall be requested in writing and justifiable cause demonstrated.